ramazangurpinar/adviceproduct/README.md

 # 🛒 AI Product Recommendation System

-This is an AI-powered **Product Recommendation Web App** that uses **OpenAI's API** to provide personalized product suggestions based on user preferences.
-Built with **Flask, OpenAI API, and MySQL**, this system helps users discover the best products suited to their needs.
+This is an AI-powered **Product Recommendation Web App** that uses **Deepseek's API** to provide personalized product suggestions based on user preferences.
+Built with **Flask, Deepseek API, and MySQL**, this system helps users discover the best products suited to their needs.

 ---